 Why APIs are great at verifying mileage

 As cars are becoming increasingly internet-connected, we don’t always have to depend on hardware to do the things that matter most.
-Smartcar is only one example of a pure software alternative that uses API technology to offer the perfect mileage verification solution to auto insurance companies.
+Smartcar is a pure software alternative that uses API technology to offer the perfect mileage verification solution to auto insurance companies.

 - Accurate: APIs return a car’s real odometer reading — not an estimate of how far the vehicle has travelled based on trips and location.
 Your business will be able to finally provide precise pricing and underwriting, while your customers will never again complain about inaccurately reported mileage.